 10. Dettifoss, Iceland

-Iceland’s raw beauty is no longer a secret, nor are its breath-taking waterfalls.
-The Dettifoss falls are located north-east of the country, close to Akureyri, Iceland’s second biggest city with only 18,191 inhabitants – which explains the region’s untouched nature.
+Iceland’s raw beauty is no longer a secret, nor are its breath-taking waterfalls around the world.
+The Dettifoss falls are located north-east of the country, close to Akureyri, Iceland’s second-biggest city with only 18,191 inhabitants – which explains the region’s untouched nature.
 The water comes straight from the nearby glacier, turning the water into a greyish white.

 The view from the east bank is much better than from the west bank, where the view is hindered by the waterfall’s crashing spray.